cewebbr/mastif/README.md

 - Mind2Web requires authentication with HuggingFace
 - The test set requires accepting terms on HuggingFace
-- Evaluation is simplified (keyword matching) as agents don't interact with actual websites
 - Focus is on task understanding and action planning capabilities